imanimanyara/imanimanyara/README.md

 Hey there 👋

-I’m Imani, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in back-end, and front-end development.
+I’m Imani, a full-stack engineer, creative coder and self-proclaimed designer who specializes in back-end, and front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me? <a href="https://imanimanyara.com/" target="_blank">Check out my portfolio</a>